 (5) Provisions of a parenting plan that deal with the matter mentioned in subsection (2)(c) are “child maintenance provisions”.

+(6) A registered parenting plan is a parenting plan —

+(a) that was registered in a court under section 79 as in force at any time before the commencement of section 7 of the Family Legislation Amendment Act 2006; and

+(b) that continued to be registered immediately before that section commenced.

+[Section 76 amended by No. 35 of 2006 s.
+7.]

 77. Parenting plans may include child support provisions

 (1) If a parenting plan includes provisions of a kind referred to in section 84(1) of the Child Support (Assessment) Act, the provisions do not have effect for the purposes of this Act.